Lion Conservation at Antelope Park

 - Discover the Thrill of the Chase in an experience like never before.
 You will witness our lion’s natural behaviours come to life, as you join them, hunting for their next meal.
 At an additional cost, witness this on another scale – at night!

-- Be part of the research team that study minute by minute the different behaviours of the Ngamo pride and see how they really function in the wild.
+- Be part of the research team that studies minute by minute the different behaviours of the Ngamo pride and see how they really function in the wild.

 - Take part in behavioural enrichment activities by making toys from natural materials to stimulate the lions’ predatory and sensory behaviours.